cyberbotics/epuck_ros2/installation/README.md

 ### Wifi and SSH
 Once the image is burned on SD card you may want to configure the Wi-Fi connection.
-By default, the Pi-puck with the provided image will try to connect to a Wi-Fi network with the SSID `E-PUCK`.
+By default, the pi-puck with the provided image will try to connect to a Wi-Fi network with the SSID `E-PUCK`.
 If you want to change the default behavior or to add more networks you can add networks to `/etc/wpa_supplicant/wpa_supplicant.conf` (file located on the SD card).
 For example:
 ```conf